 If you’ve been involved in a head-on collision, the first thing to do is to seek medical attention.
 After that, if your injuries were caused by a driver, company, or government department or agency, Minnesota law allows you to file a claim against the defendant’s insurance company for your medical expenses, property damage, lost wages, and physical/mental pain and suffering.
 If you’ve lost a loved one in the accident, you can also recover funeral expenses, and an experienced attorney can help you file a wrongful death claim.

-Common Injuries in Head-On Collisions
+Common Injuries in These Types of Collisions

 Head-on collisions can cause a number of very serious injuries requiring immediate treatment or surgery.
 Some injuries might be permanent, preventing a return to work and requiring lifelong medical care.
 For example: